Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Dirichlet problem for semilinear equations

 \section{Dirichlet problem for semilinear equations}

 Throughout this section, $D$ is an open (nonempty) subset of $E$.
-We assume as given a measurable function $f:E\times\BR\rightarrow\BR$, a Borel function $g:E\rightarrow\BR$ and a smooth measure $\mu$ on $D$.
+We assume as given Borel measurable functions $f:E\times\BR\rightarrow\BR$, $g:E\rightarrow\BR$ and a smooth measure $\mu$ on $D$.
 Our aim is to show an existence and uniqueness result for problem \eqref{eq1.1} in the case where the data satisfy hypotheses (H1)--(H4) given below.

-A function $h\in\BB(D)$ is said to be quasi integrable ($h\in qL^1(D;m)$ in abbreviation) if $P_x(\int_0^{\tau_D}|h(X_t)|\,dt<\infty)=1$ for q.e. $x\in D$.
+A function $h\in\BB(D)$ is said to be quasi integrable ($h\in qL^1(D;m)$ in abbreviation) if $\BP_x(\int_0^{\tau_D}|h(X_t)|\,dt<\infty)=1$ for q.e. $x\in D$.
 Note that

 In fact, if $h\cdot m\in\RRr(D)$ ($L^1(D;m)\subset \RRr(D)$, see (\ref{eq2.18})), then $h\in qL^1(D;m)$.
 Indeed, $t\mapsto\int_0^{t\wedge\tau_D}|h(X_s)|\,ds$ is a positive continuous additive functional of $\BM^D$ in the Revuz correspondence with the measure $|h|\cdot m$.
 Hence, if $h\cdot m \in \RRr(D)$, then $h\in qL^1(E;m)$ by the definition of $\RRr(D)$.
 The second inclusion in (\ref{eq6.6}) is an immediate consequence of the Revuz correspondence (see \cite[Theorem 5.1.4]{FOT}).